 China's workers are increasingly well-organized: They are often able to elect their own representatives and successfully engage in collective bargaining.

-Trade Union Organizing and Training
+Trade Union Reform and Accountability

 China's workers lack real trade union representation.
 CLB and our mainland partners encourage workers to reclaim the union for themselves.